mohammedAljadd/WeatherAppCPP/README.md

     ./WeatherAppCPP <api_key> <city> <units>
     ```
 3. After running the executable, the output will display the temperature, humidity, and weather conditions for the specified city.

+## cpprest library

+In this project, I used the cpprest library my Microsoft to send requests to the API.
+All the necessary files are put in the Dependecies folder.
+The linking is made via cmake.